YannBourgeois/YannBourgeois.github.io/_pages/teaching.md

 Work on this page is in progress, but I intend to provide links to various documents and tutorials in html format.

+## Physalia courses

+You can find an introduction to population structure inference and admixture [here](assets/html/1_teaching.html).
+The example deals with recent research on date palm.

+## Lectures and workshops at Portsmouth University.

+You can find a quick introduction to coding with Linux [here](assets/pdf/Workshop_UNIX_1.pdf)

+## Lectures at the University of Montpellier.